novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-192.md

 Moreover, she felt like she had found a guide for 【Jungle】's expansion into Hong Kong and Taiwan, which she was somewhat worried about, so today was a double success.

-Riding this momentum, she contacted Son Joong-ui and Joe Murphy after returning to the company.
+Riding this momentum, she contacted Son Jung-yi and Joe Murphy after returning to the company.

 She also sent emails to the fund companies, and another day passed.